vertexcover-io/strot/api/README.md

 - Job management for web scraping tasks
 - Label management for organizing jobs
-- Browser automation with Playwright
+- Browser automation with Patchright
 - PostgreSQL database with SQLAlchemy
 - S3-compatible object storage for logs
 - Automatic database migrations with Alembic